Scott Edinburgh

 Scott Edinburgh Interview

-Question: Based on your experience and expertise, what is the value of pursuing an MBA?
+Question: Based on Your Experience and Expertise, What Is the Value of Pursuing an MBA?

-With low levels of unemployment (though this may change soon – more on that below) you may be questioning the value of an MBA.
-However, there are countless benefits of earning an MBA.
+There are countless benefits of earning an MBA.
 The most obvious, of course, is the technical knowledge you will gain.
 In addition to traditional courses in fields such as finance, accounting and marketing, nearly all MBA programs offer specialized courses covering a variety of industries and functional areas.
 Whether you are planning to go into finance, real estate, marketing or healthcare, you will have the chance to learn the fundamentals from industry experts.

 Equally as important as these technical skills are the “soft” skills you can gain during an MBA.
-Both inside and outside of the classroom, MBA programs strongly emphasize skills such as leadership, teamwork and communication, all crucial skills for future leaders.
+Both inside and outside of the classroom, MBA programs emphasize skills such as leadership, teamwork and communication, all crucial skills for future leaders.
 In addition, the countless volunteer and travel programs offer students further opportunities to stretch themselves personally and professionally.

 The business school classroom also provides students the chance to take risks in an open and trusting environment.
 Often students enter business school with one goal, but they use this unique and safe environment to try classes or programs in other fields.
 In many cases, this leads students down an unexpected path as they find a field that is a better fit.